jamesjiadazhan/dietaryindex/README.md

 ### Overview
 ___

-Version 0.11.0: now support DHQ3 for AHEI, MED, HEI2015 and DASH.
-DII is avaiable as a generic function.
+Version 0.12.0: now support more accurate dietary index calculation in ASA24 and NHANES.
+DHQ3 functions for AHEI, MED, HEI2015 and DASH are available.
+DII is now avaiable as a generic function.
 DII with and without alcohol overall and components score are available.
 Bugs about auto-pulling for variables with the same names were fixed.

 The main goal of this package **dietaryindex** is for calculating different dietary pattern indexes or scores easily and conveniently.